chelneru/PasswordGenerator/README.md

 #TODO:

+-
 Make the program run multi-threaded.
 For now if you choose to generate a password with the length of 10000 character the program will freeze until the process is done.

+-Use the RNGCryptoServiceProvider class to generate the password